kiwi-cam/homebridge-broadlink-rm/README.md

-# Homebridge Broadlink RM Pro
+# Homebridge Broadlink RM Pro (fork)

 ## Introduction
 Welcome to the Broadlink RM Mini and Broadlink RM Pro plugin for [Homebridge](https://github.com/nfarina/homebridge).

 This plugin allows you to control your RM Mini and RM Pro with HomeKit using the Home app and Siri.

+This fork adds support for fakegato temperature and humidity history in the Eve App.
+Also adds temperature reading from the Broadlink Tempertature sensor for heater-cooler devices.

 ## Like this plugin?